lovnishverma/Typing-Test/README.md

 ## 📜 License

-This project is open-source and available under the [MIT License](LICENSE) (or specify your license).
+This project is open-source and available under the [MIT License](LICENSE)

 ---